Devon Rex Cat

 Health

 Devon Rex cats don’t have any special nutritional requirements, but they do need a high-quality food with ample protein.
 Since these cats are small-statured, obesity can cause serious joint pain and other issues.
+It’s very important to keep Devon Rex cats at the correct weight by offering the right amount of food and avoiding excess carbohydrates.
+Feed measured meals rather than leaving food out all the time, which can lead to overeating.

 As low-maintenance cats go, the Devon Rex is a champion!
-These kitties have barely any hair to brush, although they might enjoy a warm bath if poor distribution of body oils causes a greasy feel.
+These cats have barely any hair to brush, although they might enjoy a warm bath if poor distribution of body oils causes a greasy feel.

 History

-In 1959, a short-haired domestic cat owned by Beryl Cox of Buckfastleigh, Devon, England gave birth to a litter of kittens.
+In 1959, a short-haired domestic cat owned by Beryl Cox of Buckfastleigh, Devon, England, gave birth to a litter of kittens.
 One of these had a short, curly coat.
 The litter’s father was believed to be a tomcat with a curly coat, that frequented an old abandoned tin mill in the area.

-With a successful breeding program in place, the Cornish Rex quickly gained popularity.
+With a successful breeding program in place, the Devon Rex quickly gained popularity.
 Devons first made their way to the United States in 1968, and in 1979, the breed was officially recognized by the Cat Fanciers’ Association (CFA).
 Today, the Devon Rex is accepted by The International Cat Association (TICA) and all other major cat registries.

 Devon Rex Cat History